7 Essential Tips

 There are often times when you need to send the same message over to different recipients.
 You can either have a separate document with drafts of such messages or paste in old messages from Sent.
 But this isn't very comfortable, as it's always better to the necessary draft exactly where you'll be using it, i.e. in the email compose window.
 For this purpose, you can enable canned responses in Gmail Labs.

-Go to Gmail Settings and under the Labs tab enable Canned responses.
+One of the most popular Gmail inbox management tips is to go to Settings and under the Labs tab enable Canned responses.
 Now, after composing a message, you'll be able to name and save that message for later use.
 Canned responses are available by clicking on the arrow in the bottom left corner of the Compose windows.
 This gives you a quick access to templates, allowing you to quickly send often used messages or to provide standardized answers to frequently asked questions.

 7. Create searchable email subjects